scalawithcats/scala-with-cats/src/pages/adt-interpreters/regexp.typ

 }
 ```

-Repetition we'll call `repeat`, and define an alias `*` that matches how this operation is written in conventional regular expressions.
+Repetition we'll call `repeat`, and define an alias `*` that matches how this operation is written in conventional regular expression notation.

 ```scala
 trait Regexp {